top of page

 Legacies first appeared in 1869 and continued irregularly to be received until 1910 a total of 29 legacies amounted to $43,642.
 The trust fund established under the will of Elisha J. Ashton should have special mention.
 Mr. Ashton, an Englishman, came to this country well before the Civil War, later returning to England where he died in 1880, leaving no heirs.
 “The Temporary Asylum for Discharged Female Prisoners, at or near Dedham, Massachusetts” was one of the 25 charities named as beneficiaries of a perpetual trust established under Mr. Ashton’s will.
 Each organization was to receive equal shares of the annual income from the trust.
 Another provision stated, “In case of discontinuance of any of the said Societies, the said income shall be divided among the remaining societies on the said schedule. “ Many changes have taken place in the number and objectives of the various charitable organizations, which have been or remain income beneficiaries of the Ashton Trust.
 However, Provided an organization continues to function for charitable purposes not entirely unrelated to its original objectives (regardless of name changes or mergers, etc.), It will remain a beneficiary, sharing equally with other remaining beneficiaries.
 It is important, therefore, that the Asylum’s original incorporation of 1864 should never be discontinued, for it would mean the loss of the Ashton Trust income.
 In 1909 the annual receipt from the Ashton Trust was $1600; in 1968 it was $7000.
 In 1999 it totaled $58,000.

-The difficulty arouse from the acceptance by the State of a more enlightened point of view toward the treatment of female ex-prisoners and the actually putting into practice of such beliefs.
-The pioneer work of the Asylum led the way toward those beneficial changes, and the result of such leadership caused difficulties to develop.
-With the opening of the Reformatory at Sherborn there was an inevitable decrease in the number of women needing the service of the Asylum.
-In addition the Asylum was affected by the indenture law of 1879, which allowed approved inmates, a chance to live in private homes, and receive the same type of individual care the Asylum had been offering.
+The difficulty arose from the acceptance by the State of a more enlightened point of view toward the treatment of female ex-prisoners and the actual putting into practice of such beliefs.
+The pioneer work of the Asylum led the way toward those beneficial changes, and the result of such leadership caused difficulties in developing.
+With the opening of the Reformatory at Sherborn, there was an inevitable decrease in the number of women who needed the service of the Asylum.
+In addition, the Asylum was affected by the indenture law of 1879, which allowed approved inmates a chance to live in private homes and receive the same type of individual care the Asylum had been offering.
 Then there came the “ticket of leave” system, the forerunner of the State’s present program.
 The cumulative effect of these various changes resulted in a definite reduction in the Asylum’s source of supply.

 Attempts were made by the Board to solve the problems in several ways:

-The nursery department, which made it possible to accept mothers with babies and small children, was expanded and became an important part of the institution.
-Frequently one-forth or one-third of the inmates were children.
+The nursery department, which allowed mothers with babies and small children to be admitted, was expanded and became an important part of the institution.
+Frequently, one-fourth or one-third of the inmates were children.

-During the 1880’s, first as and experiment and later as a regular procedure, came the admittance of probationers.
-This was a definite broadening of the charter as a probationer is not an ex-prisoner, and the State in its acts of 1886 granted an amendment to the Asylum’s charter to include, in addition to “discharged female prisoners”, “women charged with crime whose cases are disposed of without sentence.”
-This venture was not all success by any means.
+During the 1880s, first as an experiment and later as a regular procedure, came the admittance of probationers.
+This was a definite broadening of the charter as a probationer is not an ex-prisoner, and the State, in its acts of 1886, granted an amendment to the Asylum’s charter to include, in addition to “discharged female prisoners,” “women charged with a crime whose cases are disposed of without sentence.”
+This venture was not successful by any means.
 Some judges would grant probation only on the condition that the guilty one would go to Dedham, but at times when a group of women would be in process of being conducted from court to the Asylum, so-called friends would appear and persuade the women to forsake their good intentions and return to their former environment.
-Frequently, when guilty women were offered the short of a short prison term or a longer stay at the Asylum, the prison term would be chosen, as it made possible a speedier return to old haunts and habits.
+Frequently, when guilty women were offered the short of a short prison term or a longer stay at the Asylum, the prison term would be chosen, making a speedier return to old haunts and habits possible.

 “Ticket to Leave” or paroled women formed another group of the Asylum’s inmates.
 Unlike probationers, these women actually had been confined in prison and tentatively released prior to the expiration of their sentence.
 Violation of parole rules meant return to prison.

-Despite these efforts the results were not satisfactory, and it had to be recognized that the Asylum’s sphere of usefulness had been restricted by the peal advances in the State.
+Despite these efforts, the results were not satisfactory, and it had to be recognized that the Asylum’s sphere of usefulness had been restricted by the peal advances in the State.
 As mentioned previously, State financial aid ceased in 1907.
-In 1908 the report of the Treasurer of the Asylum revealed that two-thirds of the usual donations had been discontinued, and that the year 1908 was entered “much in arrears”.
+In 1908, the report of the asylum Treasurer revealed that two-thirds of the usual donations had been discontinued and that the year 1908 was entered “much in arrears.”

-The Asylum at that time was an unique organization.
+The Asylum at that time was a unique organization.
 There was no possibility of uniting services or resources.
 As far as could be determined, the Asylum was the only organization in the whole country whose sole concern was with discharged women prisoners.
-The location at Dedham, although ideal for the original purpose, was not practical for the type of prison work that developed in later years.
+Although ideal for the original purpose, the location at Dedham was not practical for the type of prison work that developed in later years.
 The Asylum was situated too far from Boston to be readily accessible for visits from ex-prisoners.

 “to receive and care for women and children under such terms and conditions as it may from time to time determine…”

-Thus ended this unique experiment for social progress that made a great contribution in the enlightened, humane treatment of women prisoners.
+Thus ended this unique experiment for social progress, which made a great contribution to the enlightened, humane treatment of women prisoners.

 Chickering House now entered into the field of convalescent care for women and children, its aim being to restore patients in the shortest time to health and usefulness.
 IN the pleasant country atmosphere, with kind care and healthful food, the patients made good progress and were returned to their homes able and willing to resume their former activities and duties.
 An Act of the Legislature in 1943 amended the charter to authorize the Dedham Temporary Home for Women and Children to “receive and provide convalescent care for men as well as women and children.”

-In 1946 another blow was sustained.
+In 1946, another blow was sustained.
 The Greater Boston Community Federation (now the United Community Services) notified the Board of Managers of Chickering House that unless there was a radical in the operation of the convalescent home, no further funds would be made available.
-They proposed that Chickering House be used as a home for elderly people, together with convalescents, and suggested a ration of 20 elderly residents to five convalescent patients.
-It was their belief that such a program would keep the House continuously filled and provide needed increase in revenue.
+They proposed that Chickering House be used as a home for elderly people and convalescents and suggested a ratio of 20 elderly residents to five convalescent patients.
+It was their belief that such a program would keep the House continuously filled and provide a needed increase in revenue.
 This proposed plan would emphasize the problems of the aged— chronic illness and terminal care—in direct contrast with Chickering House’s established practice.
-The Board of Mangers felt this proposal to be at variance with its interpretation of convalescent care as prescribed by the Charter and declined to comply with it.
+The Board of Managers felt this proposal to be at variance with its interpretation of convalescent care as prescribed by the Charter and declined to comply with it.

 Income from invested funds plus the relatively small payments made by the patients for their board fell far short of the cost of operating Chickering House, and it became necessary to close the House in September, 1946.
 During the previous 36 years, more than 14,500 women had been helped to restored health and an active life.
 The buildings and all tangible property were sold in 1948, and the proceeds added to the capital investments.